cs4241-21a/a1-gettingstarted/README.md

 5. strong.
 Made class of 2022 bold.

 ### Design Achievements
-- **Used the Roboto Font from Google Fonts**: I used Roboto as the font for the primary copy text in my site.
+- **Used the Comic Neue from Google Fonts**: I used Comic Neue as the font for the primary text in my site.
 - **Created Color Profile from color.adobe.com**: Created and used a color profile.
 ![color wheel](colors.PNG)